 - a.
-The communications trailer will be set up at or near show center or the airboss stand just in-front of the crowd line.
-Our communications trailer can be no farther than 50 feet from show center and 800 feet from the public address system connections (which is usually co-located with the airboss stand).
+The communications trailer will be set up at or near show center or the Airboss stand just in-front of the crowd center line.
+Our communications trailer can be no farther than 50 feet from show center and ~500 feet from the public address system connection tie-in (which is usually co-located with the Airboss stand).
+Additionally, our communications trailer needs to be no greater than 250' from the Friends & Family tent for wireless headset considerations & debrief capabilities.
 To ensure your VIPs have an unobstructed view of the demonstration, place your VIP section slightly to the left or right of show center, not directly behind the communications trailer. - b.
 Our PA system must be fully operational in order to perform our aerial demonstration.
 Normally, the system will be operational 1 hour prior to the Thunderbirds' takeoff for the air show. - c.
-A three to five minute sound check will be required before the demonstration.
+A three-to-five-minute sound check will be required before the demonstration.
 Our communications specialists will coordinate with the show site narrator or communications person prior to testing our system. - d.
 Our communication trailer personnel will need a golf cart for Saturday and Sunday setup.
 This is included in the vehicle request.
 We request the golf carts be located at the show site in the case of a deployed show. - e.
 Our communications system will be picked up following the autograph session.
 Please DO NOT handle any Thunderbird PA equipment. - f.
-Request a 5 gallon container of mo-gas available on Friday's practice day out at the communications trailer to power our generators. - g.
+Request a 5-gallon container of mo-gas available on Friday's practice day out at the communications trailer to power our generators. - g.
 Our current Communications Specialist Non-Commissioned Officer In-Charge/Point of Contact can be obtained from the Thunderbird Events Coordinator.